 HughesNet Gen5’s four service plans are available in every service area and all have download speeds of 25Mbps.
 It also provides internet service for other satellite communication companies’ customers.

 If you have DISH satellite TV, you can get HughesNet satellite internet at a discounted price.
-You can choose from four plans and all offer 25Mbps download speeds.
+You can choose from four plans and all but the cheapest offer 25Mbps download speeds.

 Viasat’s fastest download speed is 30Mbps, plus it offers unlimited data plans in some areas, including Alaska.
 Standard installation is free, and your package price is guaranteed for three years.